Jennifer Carroll: Florida House of Representatives

 Carroll ran for a seat Florida House of Representatives in the 13th state House district after incumbent State Representative Mike Hogan, also a Republican, resigned in 2003.
 In the April 2003 special election, she won the Republican primary with 65.5 percent of the vote, defeating Linda Sparks, who won 34.5 percent of the vote.
 She became the first Black female Republican ever elected to the Florida Legislature.
 She won unopposed in 2004, 2006, and 2008.

-Carroll was appointed Deputy Majority Leader from 2003–2004, and served as Majority Whip in 2004–2006.
+Carroll was appointed Deputy Majority Leader from 2003–2004 and served as Majority Whip from 2004–2006.
 She was Vice Chair of the Transportation and Economic Development Committee (2003–2004), Chair of the Finance Committee (2006–2008) and Chair of the Economic and Development Council (2008–2010).

 Lieutenant Governor of Florida

 On November 2, 2010, the Republican ticket of Rick Scott and Jennifer Carroll defeated the Democratic ticket of Alex Sink and Rod Smith, 48.9%–47.7%.
 The first black person, the first woman, and the first Trinidadian American elected to the position, she assumed the office on January 4, 2011.
 Carroll was the first black Republican elected to statewide office in Florida since Reconstruction.

-She had a troubled relationship with Governor Scott concerning various charges of office mismanagement, which included retaliation on staff, tax improprieties and lesbianism.
+She had a troubled relationship with Governor Scott concerning various office mismanagement charges, including retaliation on staff, tax improprieties, and lesbianism.

-Carroll came under further scrutiny for public relations work for a charity that involved itself in illegal online gambling and for $24,000 in income which she failed to report on disclosures and tax returns.
+Carroll came under further scrutiny for public relations work for a charity involving illegal online gambling and for $24,000 in income, which she failed to report on disclosures and tax returns.
 Though the Ethics Committee found no evidence of wrongdoing, at the request of Governor Rick Scott, Carroll resigned her post as lieutenant governor on March 12, 2013.
 The Florida Department of Law Enforcement subsequently concluded that she did not break any laws.